wirelessr/django_practice/README.md

 Now django works on heroku

+# NOTE
+The built-in login/logout cannot work for me.
+I will take some time to study that.

 # Studying Notes:
 If you want call django packages from external sites, it must setup environments first.